jaimiles23/chess-puzzlerush-leaderboard/README.md

 # TODO:
 _note_ may alternatively like to run the script locally via windows task setter for preliminary implementation.

-1. Research online databases to save to
+- [ ] Research online databases to save to
-   1. potentially Lambda & DynamoDB...
+  - [ ] potentially Lambda & DynamoDB...
-1. Deploy script online to run every X minutes
+- [ ] Deploy script online to run every X minutes
-1. Test data collected & stored as intended
+- [ ] Test data collected & stored as intended
-1. Research dashboard stuff... s
+- [ ] Research dashboard stuff...